 Driving a truck exposes you to numerous risks every day.
 Unfortunately, the chance you will eventually suffer an accident is high.
-In fact, more 100,000 crashes involving large trucks and buses cause injuries every year.
+In fact, more than 100,000 crashes involving large trucks and buses cause injuries every year.
 In some cases, these accidents are due to adverse driving conditions, whereas other times they are caused by equipment failure — either of the truck itself or at the loading dock.

 Are You an Employee or Independent Contractor?

 Drivers of all types of truckers can receive workers’ compensation benefits.
 However, you are only eligible if you are an employee rather than an independent contractor.
 Companies often try to argue that their workers are independent contractors to avoid paying for workers’ compensation benefits, but they don’t always win.

 Just the fact that you receive a 1099 rather than a W-2 is not enough to determine you’re an independent contractor — your employer may have misclassified you.
 The distinction will ultimately come down to factors like your method of payment, control over your work schedule, and who provides the equipment you need for work.